synfonaut/SNAP/README.md

 # Semantic Nonce Attribute Protocol (SNAP)

-`SNAPS are Magic Data Structures turned 21e8 pow checksums`
+`SNAPS are magic data structures used to generate 21e8 proof-of-work hashes`

 SNAP offers a flexible data structure for ingesting semantic data into a 21e8 proof-of-work hash.
 It's composed of: